Scientific Parameter intermediate

 Set pH to Target

 For standard dairy caramel: no pH adjustment needed (natural pH 6.5-7.0 is appropriate).
 For faster browning and deeper color: add 0.5-1.0 g sodium bicarbonate per kg final weight, raising pH to 7.5-8.0.
-For lighter color despite high-temperature cooking: add cream of tartar (0.5-1.0 g/kg) to acidify slightly and suppress Maillard relative to caramelization.
+To shift flavor character away from roasted/pyrazine and toward sweeter, fruitier, HMF-driven caramel: add cream of tartar (0.5-1.0 g/kg) or citric acid.
+Note that acidification does NOT reliably yield lighter color — the same acid catalyzes sucrose inversion, generating fructose and glucose that re-feed both Maillard and low-temperature caramelization.
+Treat cream of tartar as a flavor-profile lever, not a color-restraint lever.
+For lighter color, use a lower temperature endpoint or less reducing-sugar load.
 Always measure pH with a calibrated meter — ingredient batches vary.

 5